Experience Liveaboard Life With Us!

 Murray Basingthwaighte, Currently sailing the east coast of America

-Considering that it might cost you $50,000 to $1,000,000 to buy a boat, getting an insight to the lifestyle could be invaluable.
-You might think that it's an unlikely thing - for someone to spend huge amounts of money buying a boat, preparing it for long-term adventures and then eventually determining that sailing isn't for them, HOWEVER, that is the number one reason why people fail to become liveaboard sailors.
+Considering that it might cost you $50,000 to $1,000,000 to buy a boat, getting an insight into the lifestyle could be invaluable.
+You might think that it's an unlikely thing - for someone to spend huge amounts of money buying a boat, preparing it for long-term adventures and then eventually determining that sailing isn't for them, HOWEVER, this happens all the time!

 To book, provided spaces are available, there's a $250 booking fee.
 The full cost for a couple is $6,000 (total) with children going free (up to two children).
 If you're a single sailor it's $4,500 unless you're willing to share a berth and the price reduces to $3,000.
 Currency quoted is in USD.
 Any questions?
 Email info@SailingBritican.com